 “We Need A Little Christmas” — Originally from the 1966 musical Mame, this one’s stridently “Broadway” with a capital B, and just a little too chipper.
 Irritating.

 “Santa Baby”; “I Saw Mommy Kissing Santa Claus” — Sexualizing St. Nick?
 Ewwwwwwww.
-(Although I’ll defend Clarence Carter’s R&B classic “Back Door Santa” to the death.)
+(Clarence Carter’s R&B classic “Back Door Santa” is the exception.)

 “Silent Night”; “O Holy Night” — Yes, I know you love them.
 But to my ears they’re dreary as hell and slow, slow, slow.
 At least “O Holy Night” has some kind of climax, though.
 “Silent Night” plods along grimly to nowhere.
 (As a complete set of lyrics and music composed together, “Silent Night” is considered the oldest Christmas song still regularly performed, with the German version dating from 1818.
 As we’ve already seen, many carols have older words, a few have older music, but none have both.
 And I guess Al Green does a tolerable version of it.)